Version

 message_style

-Default style of the message.
+Style of the whole message.

 module_style

-Style of the {module} variable.
+Style for {module} variable.

 module_name_style

-Style of the {module_name} variable.
+Style for {module_name} variable.

 module_file_style

-Style of the {module_file} variable.
+Style for {module_file} variable.

 module_version_style

-Style of the {module_version} variable.
+Style for {module_version} variable.

 package_name_style

-Style of the {package_name} variable.
+Style for {package_name} variable.

 package_version_style

-Style of the {package_version} variable.
+Style for {package_version} variable.

 exec_name_style

-Style of the {exec_name} variable.
+Style for {exec_name} variable.

 version_style